nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The proposed Find entries feature is facilitated by `FindCommand`.
+The Find entries feature is facilitated by `FindCommand`.
 It extends `Command` and is identified by `CommonCentsParser` and `FindCommandParser`.
 The FindCommand interacts with `Account` and the interactions are managed by `ActiveAccount`.
 As such, it implements the following
 operations: